Bracket Clock Repair and Restoration Services in London

 — Lucy P

-How often should a carriage clock be serviced?
+How often should an antique fusee bracket clock be serviced?